xotahal/react-native-material-ui/docs/ActionButton.md

 const propTypes = {
     /**
-    * Array of names of icons (or elements) that will be shown after the main button is pressed */
+    * Array of names of icons (or elements) that will be shown after the main button is pressed
+    * Remember, you should specify key for each element, if you use array of elements */
     actions: PropTypes.oneOfType([
         PropTypes.arrayOf(PropTypes.string),